YorberR/Node-Api/README.md

 # Node-Api

-Node-Api is a personal project that provides a simple API built with Node.js, Express, and Sequelize to manage data in a PostgreSQL database.
+Node-Api is a personal project that provides a simple API built with Node.js, Express, and Sequelize to manage data in a SQLite database.
 This project includes features like data validation with Joi, error handling with @hapi/boom, and uses various other packages to enhance the development process.

 ## Features